zhihuammu/ODE-book/_sources/chaps/07/chap07_0.md

 After completing this chapter, you should be able to:

-+ Understand when stiffness occurs for initial value problems,
++ Understand the differences between dense and sparse matrices,

-+ Calculate the stiffness ratio for a system of differential equations,
++ Determine the connectivity matrix of an adjacency graph,

-+ Use appropriate numerical methods to solve stiff problems.
++ Reorder a graph by using different methods including
+    + Reverse Cuthill and McKee
+    + Column Count
+    + Minimum Degree

 :::{tableofcontents}
 :::